 Finally, consider doing a summary of the content – an article

-by a famous writer, images by a popular photographer or a
+by a famous writer (or someone who was famous a century ago but you've never heard of), images by a popular photographer or a

 profile of a star can expand your customer base.